MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. Switch over to the web browser window displaying the Azure portal.
 1. In the Azure portal, select the **Azure Cloud Shell** icon to the right of the search text box.
 1. If necessary, select **Bash** in the drop-down menu in the upper-left corner of the Cloud Shell pane.
-1. In the Bash session within the Cloud Shell pane, run the following command to resolve the DNS name of the Traffic Manager profile you created in the previous task to one of two corresponding endpoints (replace the placeholder `<tm_profile>` with the DNS name of the Traffic Manager profile, but make sure to remove the leading `https:\\`):
+1. In the Bash session within the Cloud Shell pane, run the following command to resolve the DNS name of the Traffic Manager profile you created in the previous task to one of two corresponding endpoints (replace the placeholder `<tm_profile>` with the DNS name of the Traffic Manager profile, for example, `devopsfoundationstmprofile.trafficmanager.net`), but make sure to remove the leading `https:\\`:

    ```cli
    nslookup <tm_profile>